-We have made these proxy materials available to you on the internet or, upon your request, have delivered paper proxy materials to you, because the board of directors of Ardelyx is soliciting your proxy to vote at the 2020 Annual Meeting of Stockholders, or the 2020 Annual Meeting, or any adjournments that take place.
-The 2020 Annual Meeting will be held online on June 9, 2020 at 8:30 a.m.
-Pacific Time.
-You may register to attend the online meeting at register.proxypush.com/ARDX on or before 5:00 p.m.
-Eastern Time on June 5, 2020.
-As a stockholder, you are invited to attend the 2020 Annual Meeting online and are requested to vote on the proposals described in this proxy statement.
-However, you do not need to attend the 2020 Annual Meeting to vote.
+We have made these proxy materials available to you on the internet or, upon your request, have delivered paper proxy materials to you, because the board of directors of Ardelyx is soliciting your proxy to vote at the 2021 Annual Meeting of Stockholders, or the 2021 Annual Meeting, or any adjournments that take place.
+The 2021 Annual Meeting will be held online on June 16, 2021 at 8:30 a.m.
+Pacific Time via live audio-only webcast at www.virtualshareholdermeeting.com/ARDX2021.
+As a stockholder, you are invited to attend the 2021 Annual Meeting online and are requested to vote on the proposals described in this proxy statement.
+However, you do not need to attend the 2021 Annual Meeting to vote.